 Would it be possible for your dog to pick up his toys on his own?
 Although it might sound too good to be true, with a little bit of patience and training, your dog could do that.

 Putting toys away involves three different steps: picking up a toy, walking into a box, and dropping the toy.

 The name game is good for smart dogs like German Shepherd, who can learn many different words and commands.
 The game is quite simple.

-You assign a name to one of your dog’s favorite toys.
+You assign a name to one of your dog’s favorite toys (check out my reviews for the best German shepherds toys).
 Hold the toy out and say its name.
 And reward your dog when he grabs the toy.
 Repeat this process several times.